liloheinrich/Gauntlet/README.md

 ## Introduction

 The gauntlet is a simulated environment with obstacles (boxes), walls, and the Barrel of Benevolence (BoB).
-The challenge is to autonomously guide a Neato robot from the origin of the map through the obstacles and to gently tap the BoB.
+The challenge is to autonomously guide a Neato robot (simulated- due to COVID) from the origin of the map through the obstacles and to gently tap the BoB.
 There are three levels of missions:

 - Level 1: the locations and dimensions of the obstacles and BoB are all given
 - Level 2: the BoB location and radius is given but obstacles must be found using LIDAR